parithoshpoojary/property-listing/README.md

-## PL - Property Listing
+## PL - Property Listing - Resources

-PL is an online application that serves as a single platform for property buyers and sellers in India to discover properties of interest.

-##### This web application is based on Angular, RESTful API, MySQL and Spring.
+This repository contains all the resources required for the project to be completed.